ska-telescope/ska-tango-testing/docs/src/guide/index.rst

 User guide
 ==========

-The functionality provided by :py:mod:`ska_tango_testing` falls into two groups:
+The functionality provided by :py:mod:`ska_tango_testing` falls into three groups.

 1. Support for setting up test harnesses
 2. Support for asserting on asynchronous behaviour, such as the receipt of Tango change events.
+3. Support for capturing events in a integration test environment, and then asserting on them.

 .. toctree::
    :maxdepth: 2